K-SuhasM/FileFlow/README.md

 # FileFlow 2026

-FileFlow is a Python-based modern file organization tool that automatically sorts files into folders.
+FileFlow is a Python-based file organization tool that automatically sorts files into folders based on file type, helping users keep their downloads and documents organized.

 ## Features